Here’s Why Having a Good Partner Literally Makes You Healthier

 “Don’t forget your therapy appointment.”

-In fact, studies show couples who prioritize each other’s health behaviors both benefit, they’re more likely to stick to healthy routines together.
+In fact, studies show couples who prioritize each other’s health behaviors both benefit, they’re more likely to stick to healthy routines together, meaning your partner is part of your environment, and a good one makes it a healthier place to live.

 Support Shows Up in Small Ways

-Those little reassurances rewire your nervous system to feel safer.
+Those little reassurances rewire your entire nervous system to feel safer, they quiet that inner critic, and build emotional strength you carry into the world.

-And honestly?
-We all need that.
+And honestly, we all need that.

 Does This Work Both Ways?